New Zealand School Esports

 New Zealand Secondary School Esports

-Dive into the world of esports by competing against schools from across the country every week.
+Dive into the world of scholastic esports by competing against schools from across the country every week.
 Build new friendships, engage with students and join the positive wellbeing gaming movement!

 Frequently Asked Questions